Binary neutron star mergers as a probe of quark-hadron crossover equations of state

-Accordingly, the Mass-Radius curves (Fig. \ref{fig:eos} inset) show a deviations up to a few percent in maximum NS mass $M_{max}$ and radius of a NS of maximum mass $R_{max}$ from those of the original QHCs.
-The fits have slightly soft pressures near the nuclear saturation densities.
-Hence, the M-R curves turn around at slightly smaller radii and the maximum mass is a little bit smaller than that based upon the original QHC19s.
-Nevertheless, the PP description captures the characteristics of the original QHC EOSs sufficiently well.
-Hence, we use them to study the NS binary composed of the crossover-like EOS matter.
-The tidal deformability of the ppQHCs satisfies the observational bound from LIGO ($\Lambda < 800$ for $M_0 = 1.4 ~{\rm{M}}_{\odot}$) \cite{LIGO-GW170817}, where $M_0$ is the gravitational mass at infinite separation of the binary component) and it is similar to that of soft hadronic EOSs such as the SLy and APR4.
+Therefore, the mass-radius (M-R) curves (Fig. \ref{fig:eos} inset) show deviations up to a few percent in the maximum NS mass $M_{\max}$ and radius of a NS of maximum mass $R_{\max}$ from those of the original QHCs.
+The fits have slightly softer pressures near the nuclear saturation densities.
+Hence, the M-R curves turn around at slightly smaller radii, and the maximum mass is a little bit smaller than that based upon the original QHC19s.
+The deviations in the radii are up to 3\% in the case of QHC19D, whereas in the case of 19B and C, they are less than 2\%.